“What’s there to do when visiting?”

 The house is at the foot of Pen-y-Ghent, one of the famous “Three Peaks”.
 There are well-marked footpaths for walking and hill climbing, and many walk books for you to use at the centre.
 There are also spare raincoats, hats and scarfs and some wellies.

-There is also a cafe and tourist information centre, a church, a playground and two pubs in the village.
+There is also a small ice cream shop, a church, a playground and two pubs in the village.

 The Womens Holiday Centre makes a significant contribution to the income of these local businesses, and we would encourage you to visit them while you are here.

 The village is six miles from the small market town of Settle, which you can visit on the train, by cycling, walking, or bus.
 Places to visit nearby include show caves – white scar cave and Ingleborough cave, many waterfalls, Malham Tarn and cove, Janet’s Foss, Gordale scar, Ribblehead viaduct and Gaping Ghyll.